 As DIY Ally, I never get tired of emphasizing the importance of aligning and centering.
 Last week I wrote about helping a client to design a reflected ceiling plan.
 This week’s installment is a sequel to that post.

-Upon proposing a design, I found out that there were a few additional elements that have not been considered yet.
-Namely, the existing (already purchased) windows that had to be incorporated, and the openings from adjacent rooms.
+Upon proposing a design, I found out that there were a few additional elements to consider.
+Namely, the existing windows and the openings from adjacent rooms.

 My client emailed: “So I sketched up the room as best I could quickly… not to scale.
 But I think we may need some assistance with the window layout and locations.
 We purchased the bay window, which is 7’ wide x 5’ high.
 The other double hung set of 2 and the 3 individual windows are all left over from this addition and we don’t have to use them all.
 I hope my sketch helps conceptualize the room.
 It will primarily be used as a glorified playroom for our daughter.
 My mother’s opinion is that there is not enough wall space using the current window layout, so I defer to your expert opinion.”

-He added: “We are not set in anything except the exterior layout and the openings into the other rooms due to we want to reuse the headers as much as possible.”
+Also, he wrote: “We are not set on anything except the exterior layout and the openings into the other rooms.
+We want to reuse the headers as much as possible.”

-In response, I mused that it would be nice to maintain the central axis — arched openings working together with the bay window.
+In response, I mused about maintaining the central axis — arched openings working together with the bay window.
 I thought that the windows on two other sides should be symmetrical.
-Thus, I stayed firmly on the course of aligning and centering.
+Thus, I took the course of aligning and centering.